syncfusion-content/wpf-docs/wpf/Themes/Getting Started.md

 ### Add Themes to the Application

-Syncfusion UI controls for WPF supporting various visual styles stated above.
-Corresponding style resources are included with the specific theme assemblies.
-To apply Visual Studio style “Syncfusion.Themes.VisualStudio2013.Wpf” will helps.
-Also refer the required theme assemblies with the project if needed.
-Now here we add “Syncfusion.Themes.VisualStudio2013.Wpf”
+Syncfusion UI controls for WPF supports various visual styles stated above.
+The corresponding style resources are included with the specific theme assemblies.
+To apply Visual Studio style, use “Syncfusion.Themes.VisualStudio2013.Wpf”.
+Also, refer to the required theme assemblies with the project when needed.
+Here, the “Syncfusion.Themes.VisualStudio2013.Wpf” is added.

 ### Apply Visual Style to Controls

-Using the **VisualStyle** attached property of the SfSkinManager, We can apply any build it themes to the required control.
-Now, apply the value as **VisualStudio2013** to Visual Style property of SfSkinManager for the Docking Manager control.
+By using the **VisualStyle** attached property of the **SfSkinManager**, you can apply any build in themes to the required control.
+Now, apply the value as **VisualStudio2013** to the **Visual Style** property of the **SfSkinManager** for the Docking Manager control.

 {% highlight xml %}
 <syncfusion:DockingManager x:Name="SyncDockingManager" UseDocumentContainer="True" PersistState="True" syncfusionskin:SfSkinManager.VisualStyle="VisualStudio2013">